oracle-samples/oracle-dataflow-samples/scala/manufacturing/README.md

 4. DeltaTable              - DeltaTable Operations on predicted dataset

 ## One Click Magic Button
+This is a Terraform configuration that creates resources on Oracle Cloud Infrastructure for Manufacturing application.

 ### Prerequisites

-This is a Terraform configuration that creates resources on Oracle Cloud Infrastructure for Manufacturing application.
+  * Ensure you have access to MANAGE OCI Object Storage,OCI Streaming,OCI Resource Manager,OCI Autonomous Databases, OCI Logging,OCI DataFlow,OCI Policies,OCI Compartments,OCI Vault.

 The Terraform code is used to create a Resource Manager stack, that creates the required resources and configures the application on the created resources.
 [![Deploy to Manufacturing Application to Oracle Cloud](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://github.com/oracle-samples/oracle-dataflow-samples/raw/main/scala/manufacturing/src/manufacturing.zip)

-**Warning: This will help to setup the resources.Ensure you destroy the resources automically or manually if you are not using.**
+**WARNING: Ensure you destroyed the resources if you are not using.**

 ## Prerequisites for manual steps
 Before you begin: